 Ralph Smith grew up in Yonkers, NY, the youngest of four children in a big, Scotch-Irish family.
-He was a shy but energetic kid, with an early passion for making people laugh.
+He was a shy but energetic kid with an early passion for making people laugh.
 Ralph has always operated at a personal level, wanting to make those around him happy and comfortable.
-Even in his later endeavors such as the Board of Education, Ralph is always mindful of the consequences of his decisions on the individual they will affect.
-In his young adult years, Ralph put himself through the education program at Mercy College by working in the Dobbs Ferry library, even hitchhiking to school on days he couldn't afford the bus (Ralph would no longer endorse this as a mode of transportation)!
-During these college years, Ralph found the time to play a starting role on his college basketball team, and had the honor of being team captain which as a young man gave him the insights of a leader and taught him the value of cooperation and comradery.
+Even in his later endeavors, serving on the Board of Education and the Putnam Valley Town Board, Ralph is continuously mindful of the consequences of his decisions on the individuals they will affect.
+In his young adult years, Ralph put himself through the education program at Mercy College by working in the Dobbs Ferry library, even hitchhiking to school on days he couldn't afford the bus (Ralph would no longer endorse this as a mode of transportation!).
+During these college years, Ralph found the time to play a starting role on his college basketball team and had the honor of being team captain, which as a young man gave him the insights of a leader and taught him the value of cooperation and comradery.

-Even after his retirement in 2011, Ralph became involved in the Board of Education for Putnam Valley schools.
-He was elected for two consecutive terms, for a total of six years of service.
-Up until that point he had spent years evincing change from the inside out – now it was time to get serious about supporting policies which could make systemic changes, an ideological stance Ralph intends to uphold on the Town Council.
-Above all else, Ralph Smith respects the individual citizens of Putnam Valley, and wants to represent and benefit all of the people in our town.
-One major concern which effects all of the citizens of Putnam Valley are the rising tax costs.
-During his six years on the Board of Education, Ralph has strongly advocated keeping our school tax increases under the Tax Cap.
-The Town Board as it stands has only managed to stay under the Tax Cap once since it was instituted.
-Ralph feels that greater fiscal prudence is an easily achievable goal which will benefit all his neighbors.
+Even after his retirement in 2011, Ralph continued to serve his community.
+He was elected to the Board of Education for Putnam Valley schools for two consecutive terms, for a total of six years of service.
+Up until that point, he had spent years evincing change from the inside out – now it was time to get serious about supporting policies that could make systemic changes, an ideological stance Ralph intends to uphold as Town Supervisor.
+Above all else, Ralph Smith respects the individual citizens of Putnam Valley and wants to represent and benefit all the people in our town.
+One primary concern which affects all the citizens of Putnam Valley is the rising tax costs.
+During his six years on the Board of Education, Ralph strongly advocated keeping our school tax increases under the Tax Cap.
+Previous to Ralph's tenure on the Town Board, they had only managed to stay under the Tax Cap once since its’ inception.
+This year will mark the second consecutive year that the town budget has been under the tax cap…a proud achievement since Ralph’s seat is the only change on the Town Board for those two years.
+Ralph has demonstrated now that greater fiscal prudence is an easily achievable goal that benefits all his neighbors.

-Ralph is proud to be running for Town Supervisor with a community minded and highly qualified Democratic Slate - a dedicated group ready to make a difference for Putnam Valley!
+Ralph is proud to be running for Town Supervisor with a community minded and highly qualified slate - a dedicated group ready to make a difference for Putnam Valley!